ping-pub/explorer/installation.md

 docker run -d -p 8088:80 ping.pub/dashboard
 ```

-# Enable LCD for Ping.pub (do this on the config for your chain)
+# Enable LCD for Pocket.pub (do this on the config for your chain)

 1. Set `enable = true` in `./config/app.toml`
 ```